 - 1. Select the roads layer in the Layers panel - 2.
-Using the Identify Features tool, click on any street in the map. - 3.
+Using the \( \bigcap\{\text{Identify Features}} \) tool, click on any street in the map. - 3.
 The Identify Results panel opens and shows a tree view of the fields values and other general information about the clicked feature. - 4.
-At the top of the panel, check the Auto open form for single feature results checkbox in the Auto open form for single feature results checkbox in the Identify Settings menu. - 5.
-Now, click again on any street in the map.
+At the top of the panel, check the Auto open form for single feature results checkbox in the sup: Identify Settings menu.

+5. Now, click again on any street in the map.
 Along the previous Identify Results dialog, you'll see the now-familiar form: